ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 `caliban-gateway` is an embedded, code-first GraphQL gateway.
 It composes ordinary GraphQL services, Federation subgraphs, and in-process Caliban APIs into a scoped `GatewayRuntime`.
-The runtime is a `GraphQLInterpreter`, so it can be passed directly to `QuickAdapter` or any other Caliban HTTP integration.
+The runtime is a `GraphQLInterpreter`, so it can be passed directly to `QuickAdapter` or another Caliban HTTP integration for ordinary execution.
+Incoming-header forwarding and trace-context extraction additionally require the transport to supply request headers; `QuickAdapter` does this automatically.

 The HTTP adapter remains part of the public transport contract. `QuickAdapter` quality-negotiates response media types and returns `405`, `406`, `413`, or `415` at its stricter GraphQL-over-HTTP boundary.
 Tapir-based integrations retain